Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 03

-Contacts represent the people associated with your properties — typically owners and tenants.
+Contacts represent the people associated with your properties — typically owners, tenants, and members (e.g. holders of club / scheme membership rights without freehold ownership).
 Navigate to Contacts and click Add Contact to create a new record.

 Contact fields